nreHieW/Eagle/README.md

 The output data can be found in `output/(input_video)/`.
 For a detailed description of the output data format refer to [the section below](#output-explanation).

 ## Advanced Usage
 Eagle works best in CUDA enabled GPU environments or at the very least with [Apple Metal](https://developer.apple.com/metal/pytorch/).
-If you do not have access to such resources, feel free to use the [Google Colab provided](https://colab.research.google.com/drive/1oGiZA0uj9MIarkhg2ty21WC4A0KXuhZX?authuser=3#scrollTo=h1KXqSjicSJU).
+If you do not have access to such resources, feel free to use the <a href="https://colab.research.google.com/drive/1oGiZA0uj9MIarkhg2ty21WC4A0KXuhZX?authuser=3#scrollTo=h1KXqSjicSJU" target="_blank">Google Colab provided</a>.
 There are different variants of models provided - both [PyTorch](https://pytorch.org/) and [ONNX](https://onnx.ai/) formats as well as different sizes of the detector model.
 Feel free to choose the relevant format/sizes for your hardware requirements.
 Feel free to change the Tracker model used as well.

 The Homography Calculation and Keypoint detection are pretty computationally expensive operations.
 If you have the compute requirements, feel free to invoke them more often as it might lead to more accurate results.
 They are controlled by the `num_homography` and `num_keypoint_detection` parameter which determine the number of times each of the operations are carried out per second respectively.